JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 	}
 }
 ```

+> `UseStatusCodePages()` only formats responses when no body has been written.
+It does not override existing content or wrap manually constructed responses.
+This makes it ideal for auto-generated errors like 400 or 404 that would otherwise return empty bodies.

 > 🧭 These components orchestrate the error-handling lifecycle, from service registration to pipeline wiring.
 The use of `IExceptionHandler`, `ProblemDetailsFactory`, and `FluentValidation` forms a unified contract for structured error responses.